Akinetopsia: "LM"

-Most of what is known about akinetopsia was learned from LM, a 43-year-old female admitted into the hospital October 1978 complaining of headache and vertigo.
+Most of what is known about akinetopsia was learned from LM, a 43-year-old female admitted into the hospital in October 1978 complaining of headache and vertigo.
 LM was diagnosed with thrombosis of the superior sagittal sinus which resulted in bilateral, symmetrical lesions posterior of the visual cortex.
 These lesions were verified by PET and MRI in 1994.
 LM had minimal motion perception that was preserved as perhaps a function of V1, as a function of a "higher" order visual cortical area, or some functional sparing of V5.

 LM found no effective treatment, so she learned to avoid conditions with multiple visual motion stimuli, i.e. by not looking at or fixating them.
 She developed very efficient coping strategies to do this and nevertheless lived her life.
 In addition, she estimated the distance of moving vehicles by means of sound detection in order to continue to cross the street.

 LM was tested in three areas against a 24-year-old female subject with normal vision: